lfost42/grafana-notes/k8s/cka/itkiddie.md

 <details>

-Step 1 Expose the deployment with the given features `k -n echo-sound get deploy`
+Step 1 Expose the deployment with the given features
+`k -n echo-sound get deploy`.
 `k -n echo-sound expose deploy echo --name echo-service --type NodePort --port 8080 --target-port 8080`

-Check the service has been created
+Check the service has been created.
 `k -n echo-sound get svc`

 Step 2 Create the ingress.
-Use the docs for a template `vim ingress.yaml`
+Use the docs for a template.
+`vim ingress.yaml`

 ```yaml